-“I already have a logo, so I’m all set with branding.”
+“I already have a logo, so I’m all set when it comes to branding.”

-The difference between a logo and branding is massive, but it isn’t obvious to most.
-So, really, what is the difference?
-And how does branding support a business better than a logo?
+And how does branding support a business better than just a logo?

 What is a Logo?